Tourist in Stockholm - your complete guide

 Nordiska Kompaniet NK

 Arkivet Second Hand Odenplan

 Shopping - homeware and design

 Scandinavia is world-renowned for its design and in Stockholm you'll find several boutiques that bring together the very best under one roof.
 Svenskt Tenn is something of a byword for classic, Swedish design with fabric and furniture designed by icons such as Josef Frank.
 In the shop on Strandvägen there's now a tea salon on the second floor, as well as the usual dependable range.
 Contemporary, Nordic design can be found at Asplund on Sibyllegatan, while down on Birger Jarlsgatan Norrgavel is another store worth a visit for its everyday objects made from natural materials and own-designed furniture.
 A thoughtful selection with a focus on sustainability.
 There are DesignTorget stores around the country, six of which are in Stockholm.
 This is the place to go to find clever board games, fun books, design classics or natty design objects you didn't know you needed.
-Don't miss a visit to the much-hyped Dusty Deco, which as well as the original boutique on Hornstulls strand can also now be found on Östermalm – it may be a bit tricky carrying home vintage furniture, but inspiration doesn't take up any room in your luggage.
+If you'd rather treasure-hunt for vintage furniture and objects, head for Brandstationen near Mariatorget in Södermalm.
+It may not be the most budget-friendly antique shop in Stockholm, but it's definitely one of the most inspiring.

 - You may also like: Interior design